rnabioco/rbi-website/content/talk/2020/symposium/index.md

 projects: []
 ---

-The RBI-sponsored I :heart: RNA Symposium will be held February 13 2020 on the [Univeristy of Colorado Anschutz Medical Campus](http://cuanschutz.edu) in the [Fulginiti Pavillion](http://www.ucdenver.edu/academics/colleges/medicalschool/centers/BioethicsHumanities/AboutUs/Pages/Fulginiti%20Pavilion.aspx).
+The RBI-sponsored Rocky Mountain RNA Symposium will be held February 13 2020 on the [Univeristy of Colorado Anschutz Medical Campus](http://cuanschutz.edu) in the [Fulginiti Pavillion](http://www.ucdenver.edu/academics/colleges/medicalschool/centers/BioethicsHumanities/AboutUs/Pages/Fulginiti%20Pavilion.aspx).

 We have a fantastic line-up of speakers spanning RNA in disease, regulatory RNAs, RNA structure & fuction, and RNA therapeutics.